This post offers an introduction to planning a spiritual retreat.

 Set an intention

 Whatever the reason for your retreat, it will be more meaningful if you create an intention around it.
-It can be powerful to focus a solo retreat around a theme, marking a rite of passage, or celebrate a change in your life.
-Setting the intention about what you want to happen during the retreat helps to make it real, to make it happen.
+It can be powerful to focus a solo retreat around a theme, marking a rite of passage, or celebrating a change in your life.
+Setting the intention for what you want to happen during the retreat helps make it real and make it happen.

-An important part of making the space to honor a transition or mark a life event is to create the conditions to step outside of everyday life.
+An important part of making space to honor a transition or mark a life event is to create conditions that allow stepping outside everyday life.
 Creating an intention helps you set the stage for a successful retreat.
 When you create an intention, you move into sacred space and time where feelings can be processed outside the thinking mind, and where physical manifestations of problems or issues can be transformed.

 Some intentions I have set for spiritual retreats are: